High Mountain Institute: Residential life

-HMI summer term
+HMI Summer Term

-Created in 2011, the HMI Summer Term is a five-week summer program for high school students.
+Created in 2011, the HMI Summer Term is a 4-week summer program for high school students.
 The program combines extended wilderness expeditions with field studies based on HMI's campus.
-About 30 students participate each summer.
+About 20 students participate each summer.

-HMI gap semesters
+HMI Gap Semesters

 The High Mountain Institute offers gap semesters for high school graduates, ages 17–22.
 These programs take students on a three-month experiential and expeditionary semester through Patagonia and the American West.
-Students can earn college credit through Western State Colorado University and Colorado Mountain College.
+Students can earn college credit through Western Colorado University and Colorado Mountain College.